 BHP has set the long-term goal of achieving net-zero operational (scope 1 and 2) greenhouse gas (GHG) emissions in the second half of this century, consistent with the Paris Agreement.
-However, while reducing our operational emissions is vital, emissions from our value chain (scope 3) are many times greater than those from our own operations.
-In order to understand and manage our exposure to climate-related risk, and to capitalise on the opportunities arising from the transition to a lower carbon economy, we need to properly account for these emissions.
+However, while reducing our operational emissions is vital, emissions from our value chain (scope 3) are significantly higher than those from our own operations.
+Understanding the scope 3 emissions associated with our business helps us to assess and manage our exposure to climate-related risk, and to capitalise on the opportunities arising from the transition to a lower carbon economy.
+Working with others in our value chain to reduce emissions supports our stewardship role in promoting sustainability throughout our products' life cycles.